Harpenden Lions Highland Gathering Sunday 9th July 2017

 That’s not all!
 Sideshows provide further entertainment and in addition there is a large classic cars and motorbikes display.

-Major charities will benefit from the event: Last year the Bone Cancer Research Trust and the Luton & Dunstable Hospital Dementia Care Project received £4,500 each, along with many local organisations
+Major charities will benefit from the event: Last year the The PSP Association (Progressive Supranuclear Palsy) and Diabetes Advice and Support Hertfordshire (DASH) received £3,750 each, along with many local organisations totalling over £13,000.

 To get a feel for the day click here for video highlights from 2014 showing the piper bands entering the arena and entertaining the large crowds.